-Made in minutes with just oats, bananas and plant-based milk (plus any extras you wish to add), they're a great option for gluten-free breakfasts or just as a snack.
+Made in minutes with just oats, bananas and plant-based milk (plus any extras you wish to add), they're a great option for healthy gluten-free breakfasts or just as a snack.

 Don't have a waffle iron?
 No problem.
 Use this 3 Ingredient Vegan Pancake Recipe instead.